Role and shortage of nurses to the community

 Nursing is a more demanding profession and due to insufficient staffing, there have been increased responsibilities issued to one nurse in a particular health care and barely there is time to rest and this have resulted to stress.
 According to American Medical Association nursing are having more emotional exhaustion and job dissatisfaction due to the high number of patients they are required to attend to, at a particular time with little or no time to rest at a particular day (2).
 Furthermore the high rates of turnover of nurses to other jobs have drastically increased due to lower benefits and rewards offered by the nursing profession according to American journal of Nursing (2).
 Lower allowances and salaries compared to the working hours have been driving nurses away from the profession leading to shortage.

-Effects of nurses’ shortage to the community
+cheapest place to buy accutane Effects of nurses’ shortage to the community

 Kovner et al. argue that the effects of nurses’ job dissatisfaction have caused understaffing of healthcares with the few nurses remaining having increased responsibilities (25).
 This has caused unnecessary deaths at the emergency rooms since patients are not attended to at the required time.
 There have been rising cases deaths of patients and re-admission due to high loads of patients in a particular hospital due the rate at which they are being served is demanding.